EmiliaCiastek/LibraryApp/README.md

 - [ ] Example of MVI pattern
 - [ ] Authentication with Firebase
 - [ ] Add error handling for communication with backend
+- [ ] Add custom view for choosing author in new book form (replacing spinner)

 ## Dependencies:
 * [Backend library api](https://github.com/EmiliaCiastek/LibraryAppBackend)